bajohn/rf2/README.md

 - Built on AWS Amplify's Angular integration

 ## TODO
+- Get all cards to work at the same time- currently having a z-index stacking problem.
 - Get `@connection` to work to map Player elements of a Room in graphql schema.

 ## DONE